Buffalo Bills vs. New York Jets NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Jets stats and trends

+- The Jets have been underdogs by 11.5 points or more once this year and covered the spread.

-- New York's games this season have hit the over on five of eight set point totals (62.5%).
+- New York's games this season have gone over the total in five out of eight opportunities (62.5%).

-- When New York piles up more than 262.6 yards, the team is 2-3 against the spread and 2-3 overall.
+- In games that New York totals more than 262.6 yards, the team is 2-3 against the spread and 2-3 overall.

 - This season the Jets have 17 turnovers, two fewer than the Bills have takeaways (19).